hyperledger-solang/solang/docs/language/imports.rst

 - enums definitions
 - event definitions
 - global functions
+- free standing functions
 - contracts, including abstract contract, libraries, and interfaces

 There are a few different flavours of import.
-You can specify if you want everything imported, or a just a select few.
+You can specify if you want everything imported, or just a select few items.
 You can also rename the imports.
 The following directive imports only `foo` and `bar`:

 .. code-block:: solidity